azlux/botamusique/README.md

 ======

-Botamusique is a bot for mumble who have for purpose to allow users to listen music together with his audio output.
+Botamusique is a mumble bot which goal is to allow users to listen music together with its audio output.
-Predicted functionnality will be the one you could expect from a classic music player.
+Predicted functionnalities will be the one you could expect from any classic music player.

 1.TODO list

 ### TODOLIST

 #### Features
 - [ ] Next song
-- [ ] previous
+- [ ] Previous song
-- [ ] randomiser, play a folder.)
+- [ ] Randomizer
-- [ ] He look for songs previously downloaded in a folder by users.
+- [ ] Looking for songs previously downloaded in a folder by users.

 #### Commands
 - [ ] list